CMDCM(SW/AW) Steven W. Rioux

 Command Master Chief

-Born and raised in Fall River, Mass., Master Chief Rioux graduated from Diman Regional Vocational Technical High School in June 1991.
+Hails from Fall River, Mass., Master Chief Rioux graduated from Diman Regional Vocational Technical High School in June 1991.
 As a high-school senior, he enlisted in the United States Navy and reported for basic recruit training in Great Lakes, Ill., on July 10th, 1991.
 He then attended the Seaman Apprenticeship School before reporting to his first ship, USS WORDEN (CG 18) at Pearl Harbor, Hawaii.

 Aboard WORDEN he served as a nonrated seaman for 9 months before joining the signalman rating through the Apprenticeship Program.
 He remained a Signalman until the disestablishment of the signalman rating in 2004 when he was converted to quartermaster.